ShaoyiLu/Deformable-GCN/README.md

-# Deformable Graph Convolutional Network on Chameleon Dataset
+# Deformable Graph Convolutional Network

 ## Introduction

 This project implements a reproduction of the paper **"Deformable Graph Convolutional Networks"** using PyTorch.
 The main goal is to address the limitations of standard Graph Neural Networks when applied to **heterophilic graphs**, by learning node positional embeddings and applying deformable convolution kernels on latent graphs.

-The project includes:
+This project includes:
 - Graph smoothing for positional embeddings
 - Deformable GCN layers with attention-based aggregation
 - Custom graph construction using KNN